DorcasLanyero/Eye-one-the-news-/EyeOnTheNews/README.md

     - Coil for handling images
 - **Design**: The app follows Material Design guidelines for a clean and intuitive user interface.

-  The following resources were used to aid the app design:
+  -**The following resources were used to aid the app design**:
-      - Canva for log design
+      - Canva for logo design
       - Dribble for app design inspiration
       - Figma for creating UI components

 ## Open Source Code

-The code for EyeOnTheNews is open source and contribution from community is welcomed.
+EyeOnTheNews is open source and contributions from community are welcome.

 ## Acknowledgements

-Sample code from the following public repositories was used to aid the creation on EyeOnTheNews:
+Sample code from the following public repositories was used to aid the creation of EyeOnTheNews: